TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 title: "My Recommended Mods for X4: Foundations"
 slug: x4-foundations-recommended-mods
 subtitle: ""
-description: "In 2022 Steam Winter Sale X4 Foundations is seemingly getting some traction, and I keep seeing newcomers trying the game out and looking for tips.
+description: "UPDATED FOR 7.0: In 2022 Steam Winter Sale X4 Foundations is seemingly getting some traction, and I keep seeing newcomers trying the game out and looking for tips.
 This post will not have tips perhaps, but I will recommend some solid mods for the game!"

 date: 2022-12-28T12:10:04+01:00
-lastmod: 2022-12-28T12:10:04+01:00
+lastmod: 2024-07-28T09:20:04+01:00
 draft: false
 list: true
 hiddenFromSearch: false